 For more than 35 years, the Hydranal™ laboratory, based in Seelze, Germany, has applied some of the highest standards in production and quality control for the Karl Fischer (KF) reagents and water standards product line.

 In 2009, through our stringent testing capabilities, we obtained ISO/IEC 17025 accreditation.
-Later in 2014, the Hydranal lab was audited by DAkkS (Germany’s national accreditation body) and received accreditation as a certified reference material (CRM) producer under ISO Guide 34.
+Later in 2014, the Hydranal lab was audited by DAkkS (Germany’s national accreditation body) and received accreditation as a certified reference material (CRM) producer under ISO 17034.
 With this accreditation we join a select group of organizations and companies worldwide that are working at the highest levels of certified quality.